Laura-Sierra/TreeDomPy/README.md

   - If you want the figure to publish it in a paper but you do not like the colors of the figure.
 Run the program again.
 The colors are randomly generated.
 Therefore, you will have different designs for the same domains-figure.
 ![alt text](https://raw.githubusercontent.com/Laura-Sierra/TreeDomPy/images/3_domains.png)

+## Author
+LAURA SIERRA HERAS
+For any questions, feel free to contact me.